flekschas/piling.js/DOCS.md

   });
   ```

 - `previewScaling` defines how much preview items are scaled according to the cover.
-Normally the previews' scale factor is identical to the cover's scale factor.
+Normally, the previews' scale factor is identical to the cover's scale factor.
 Using this property the impact of this scale factor can be adjusted.
 The final x and y scale will then be determined as follows _xScale = 1 + (scaleFactor - 1) \* scaling[0]_.
 E.g., to not adjust the y scale to the cover but keep the x scale one can set `previewScaling = [1,0]`.
 The scaling can be determined dynamically using a per-pile callback function as follows:

   ```javascript
   piling.set('previewScaling', pileState => {